 The DPH residency program is designed to provide postgraduate students with adequate preparation to submit for examination by the American Board of Dental Public Health (ABDPH).
 The major emphasis during the residency is focused on the two project reports that require independent study under supervision of the DPH residency director or a member of the faculty with the approval of the chairperson of the division.
 Details can be found on the website of the ABDPH.

-410 Dental Public Health Directed Reading (0 - 4 units) Fall, Winter, Spring, Summer
+410 Dental Public Health Core and Contemporary Topics Seminar (2 - 4 units) Fall, Winter, Spring, Summer

 Restrictions: Enrollment in the Dental Public Health Residency Program.
-Activities: Seminar
+Activities: Direct - Seminar, Student - Seminar

-420 Dental Public Health Field Work (1 - 3 units) Fall, Winter, Spring, Summer
+420 Dental Public Health Field Site Experience (0 - 4 units) Fall, Winter, Spring, Summer

 Restrictions: Enrollment limited to postgraduate students enrolled in the UCSF Dental Public Health Residency Program.
-Activities: Field Work
+Activities: Direct - Field Work